 Roasted.
 Slice it into wedges and roast in the oven at 200°C until sweet and caramelised, then toss through grains or green leaves for a filling salad.
 Butternut squash goes well with feta, mint and pomegranate in this simple salad recipe.

 Braised.
-Squash stands up well to pungent, fragrant spices, such as cinnamon and star anise, and Asian ingredients, such as soy sauce.
-Throw cubes of butternut squash into a wok and cook with spices, soy, sugar and a good splash of water until tender, sweet and delicious, like in this Chinese-style recipe.
-Or go down the Italian route with this braised Butternut Squash and Penne dish from Gennaro Contaldo's The Pasta Book.
+Squash stands up well to fragrant spices such as cinnamon and star anise, and ingredients such as soy sauce.
+Throw cubes of butternut squash into a wok and cook with spices, soy, sugar and a good splash of water until tender, sweet and delicious, like in this Red-Cooked Butternut Squash recipe.
+Or go down the Italian route with this braised Butternut Squash and Penne dish from Gennaro Contaldo’s The Pasta Book.

 In a cake.
 Grated squash acts much like carrot in a cake, providing moisture and sweetness.
 Try it in these Orange Squash Cupcakes.